Jaye Davidson

-Jaye Davidson (born Alfred Amey; March 21, 1968) is an English model, fashion stylist, and retired actor.
+Jaye Davidson (born Alfred Amey; 21 March 1968) is an English model, fashion stylist, and retired actor.
 He made his acting debut as Dil in the thriller film The Crying Game (1992), for which he received an Academy Award nomination for Best Supporting Actor.
 Following his breakthrough, he portrayed the villainous Ra in the commercially successful science fiction film Stargate (1994).
-Davidson retired from acting afterwards, disliking the fame that the roles brought him.
+Davidson retired from acting afterwards, disliking the fame that it brought him.

 Life

-Davidson was born in Riverside, California, and was raised in Borehamwood in Hertfordshire, England.
+Davidson was born in Riverside, California, in the United States.
+He was raised in Borehamwood in Hertfordshire, England.
 His father is from Ghana and his mother is from England.
 Davidson is gay.
 During his acting career, he said that his androgynous look alienated him within the gay community.
 He stated that gay men "love very masculine men.
 And I'm not a very masculine person.
 I'm reasonably thin.
-I have long hair, which isn't very popular with gay men."
+I have long hair, which isn't very popular with gay men".

-In 2017, he married Thomas Clarke.
+In 2017, Davidson married Thomas Clarke.

 Career

-Davidson, who had no prior professional acting experience, was discovered at a wrap party for Derek Jarman's Edward II and was invited to audition for The Crying Game.
+Davidson made his acting debut in the thriller film The Crying Game (1992).
+The film's funders wanted director Neil Jordan to cast a woman to play the transvestite character Dil, believing that it would be impossible to find an androgynous male actor who could pass as female.
+Nevertheless, Davidson--who had no prior professional acting experience--was invited to audition for The Crying Game after being discovered at a wrap party for Derek Jarman's Edward II.
 He was cast in the role of Dil.
-The film was a critical and popular success.
-It is known for a surprise plot twist: a love scene in which Dil undresses and main character Fergus (played by Stephen Rea) discovers that Dil is transgender.
-The scene required full-frontal nudity.
-Rea later said, “If Jaye hadn’t been a completely convincing woman, my character would have looked stupid.”
+The film was a critical and commercial success.
+It is known for a surprise plot twist: A love scene in which Dil undresses and main character Fergus (played by Stephen Rea) is surprised to find that Dil is male.
+The scene required full-frontal nudity on Davidson's part.
+Rea later said: "If Jaye hadn't been a completely convincing woman, my character would have looked stupid."
 When the film was released, Miramax requested that reviewers keep Davidson's gender a secret.

 For his work in The Crying Game, Davidson was nominated for the Academy Award for Best Supporting Actor and for the BAFTA Award for Best Actor in a Supporting Role in 1993.
 Davidson also received nominations for the Chicago Film Critics Association Award for Most Promising Actor and the Chicago Film Critics Association Award for Most Promising Actress in 1993.

 Davidson starred as Ra, an alien impersonating a god, in the 1994 science fiction adventure film Stargate.
-He was surprised when they agreed to pay his $1 million fee.
+He was surprised when his request to be paid $1 million was accepted.

 Davidson later retired from acting, stating that he "genuinely hated the fame" he was receiving.
-He became more involved in modelling, and has since worked on several high-profile photo shoots, in addition to working as a fashion stylist in Paris.
+He became more involved in modelling and has since worked on several high-profile photo shoots, in addition to working as a fashion stylist in Paris.